 The year in review

-The PPP regimes held up under the strain of the covid-19 pandemic, with affected PPP project companies successfully seeking relief under the relevant contractual regimes, and with all parties to the PPPs complying with the various contractual regimes, which proved robust enough to withstand the tests imposed by the covid-19 pandemic.
-None of the PPP project companies were driven into business rescue or liquidation as a result of the covid-19 pandemic.
+The PPP regimes continue to hold up well under the strain of the covid-19 pandemic, with affected PPP project companies continuing to be treated fairly and equitably by the relevant government institutions, when the PPP project companies seek relief under the relevant contractual regimes, and all parties to the PPPs continue to comply with the various contractual regimes, which are still proving robust enough to withstand the tests imposed by the covid-19 pandemic.
+As yet, the position remains that none of the PPP project companies have been driven into business rescue or liquidation as a result of the covid-19 pandemic.

 i Types of public–private partnership